alphagov/notifications-python-client/DOCUMENTATION.md

-  "body": "STRING", # required string - body of notification "subject": "STRING" # required string for email - subject of email "created_at": "STRING", # required string - date and time notification created "sent_at": "STRING", # optional string - date and time notification sent to provider "completed_at:" "STRING" # optional string - date and time notification delivered or failed }
+  "body": "STRING", # required string - body of notification "subject": "STRING" # required string for email - subject of email "created_at": "STRING", # required string - date and time notification created "created_by_name": "STRING", # optional string - name of the person who sent the notification if sent manually "sent_at": "STRING", # optional string - date and time notification sent to provider "completed_at:" "STRING" # optional string - date and time notification delivered or failed }